 Compression is measured in millimeters of mercury in the medical sector, or mmHg.
 Clinicians can tailor treatment plans to each patient's needs by defining the appropriate degree of compression.

-So, simply put, all compression clothing does not offer equal compression.
+So, simply put, not all compression clothing offers equal compression.

 #6 Wearing compression clothing too much is dangerous.